 Fund III SBIC was organized as a limited partnership under the laws of the state of Delaware on January 25, 2007 and is a wholly-owned subsidiary of the Company.
 Fund III SBIC received its license from the SBA in 2009 to operate as an SBIC under the SBA Act.
 The principals of Fund III SBIC sought an SBIC license in order to give Fund III SBIC access to attractive fixed-rate SBA guaranteed debentures.
-Fund III SBIC was organized to make mezzanine investments, primarily in later-state, middle-market companies located in the southeastern and middle-Atlantic regions of the United States.
+Fund III SBIC was organized to make mezzanine investments, primarily in later-stage, middle-market companies located in the southeastern and middle-Atlantic regions of the United States.
 As a licensed SBIC, Fund III SBIC has issued fixed low-interest, long-term debentures that are guaranteed by the SBA, securitized, and ultimately sold in the capital markets.
 Also as an SBIC, Fund III SBIC will be subject to the same SBA regulatory scheme as Fund II SBIC.

 On September 20, 2013, Fund III SBIC filed its registration statement on Form N-5 with the Commission, as a co-registrant with the Company on its registration statement on Form N-2.
 As a result of the IPO and a series of transactions (the "Formation Transactions"), Fund III SBIC could be deemed to fail to meet the requirements for exclusion from the definition of an investment company set forth in (1) Section 3(c)(1) by reason of subparagraph (A) of Section 3(c)(1); and (2) Section 3(c)(7) by virtue of its failure to qualify as a "qualified purchaser" within the meaning of Section 2(a)(51) by virtue of Rule 2a51-3(a) of the 1940 Act, as the Company could be deemed to have been formed for the purpose of investing in Fund III SBIC.
 Accordingly, on September 24, 2013, Fund III SBIC filed an election to be regulated as a BDC within the meaning of Section 2(a)(48) of the 1940 Act on Form N-54A under the 1940 Act in connection with the effectiveness of its registration statement on Form N-5.
-On September 24, 2013, Fund III SBIC filed a registration statement on Form N-5.
-On September 24, 2013, Fund III SBIC filed a registration statement on Form N-5.
-On September 24, 2013, Fund III SBIC filed a registration statement on Form N-5.
 On September 24, 2013, Fund III SBIC filed a registration statement on Form 8-A to register its common stock under Section 12 of the Exchange Act.
 Accordingly, Fund III SBIC is subject to the periodic reporting requirements under Section 13(a) of the Exchange Act.

 The Company directly owns a 99.05% limited partnership interest in Fund III SBIC.
 Fund III SBIC General Partner, a wholly-owned subsidiary of the Company, owns a 0.95% general partnership interest in Fund III SBIC.
-Therefore, Fund III SBIC is a wholly-owned subsidiary of the Company because the Company and Fund III SBIC General Partner own all of the partnership and voting interests in Fund II SBIC.
+Therefore, Fund III SBIC is a wholly-owned subsidiary of the Company because the Company and Fund III SBIC General Partner own all of the partnership and voting interests in Fund III SBIC.
 Fund III SBIC is consolidated with the Company for financial reporting purposes.